yldio/skiff/README.md

 Returns some interesting stats for this node.

-## skiff.peers ()
+## skiff.peers (callback)

-Returns the cluster peers and some interesting stats fro each.
+Invokes the error-first callback function with the cluster peers and some interesting stats from each.

 ## skiff.term ()